-Our work is highly multidisciplinary; the Surgical Technologies theme is the result of a well established link between the School of Mechanical Engineering and the Academic Unit of Surgery with its close ties to the Leeds NHS Teaching Hospitals Trust.
+The Surgical Technologies group is the result of a long-established link between the School of Mechanical Engineering and the Academic Unit of Surgery, with close ties to the Leeds NHS Teaching Hospitals Trust.
 We also work closely with colleagues in Psychological Sciences and Dentistry.

-We have a growing research team including PhD students with engineering and surgical backgrounds, Research Fellows and academic staff from across the School of Mechanical Engineering.
-We collaborate with the Institute of Psychological Sciences to objectively assess and improve surgical training methods.
+Our growing research team includes PhD students with engineering and surgical backgrounds, Research Fellows and academic staff.
 In addition to academic and clinical links we work actively with industry to optimise existing products and translate research into new commercial products.